Official Documentation

 ./venv/Scripts/Activate.ps1

-# Install dependencies
+# Install and run

 pip install -e .